 Experience that does not apply includes:

 Satisfactory performance on the Graduate Record Examination.
-Recommended scores of 1000 or higher combined math (Quantitative) and verbal score (Analytical).
+Recommended scores of 1000 or higher combined math (Quantitative) and verbal score (Analytical) for the previous version.
+A combined score of 300 or higher is recommended for the revised GRE exam.

 Course Prerequisites – undergraduate or graduate courses in: